Shahnoor-Rashid/Planner-App/README.md

 ## Usage

 To use the app, choose time, insert your notes in the box and then save it.
+If you need to clear the note, just click "Clear scheduler" button.

 ## Credits